What Happens During Surgery for Stomach Cancer

 Preparing for surgery

 You may have a meeting with an anesthesiologist or nurse anesthetist.
-The anesthesiologist is responsible for keeping you pain-free and safe during the surgery.
+The anesthesiologist is responsible for keeping you sedated, pain-free, and safe during the surgery.
 They will ask about your health history and your medications.

 After you have discussed all the details with the surgical team, you will sign a consent form that says that you understand the risks involved and that the doctor can perform the surgery.
 The hospital admissions department is likely to have other paperwork you’ll need to complete, either before or on the day of your surgery.